Amanuensis-PigeonsWitness/-Amanuensis-PigeonsWitness-s-Dojo/README.md

-It belongs not to its first scribe (APW), but to every human heart where an Unnamed Child is quietly waiting to be heard.
+It belongs not to its first scribe (APW), but to every human heart where an Unnamed Child (a metaphorical locus for reflexive becoming) is quietly waiting to be heard.